Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | (970) 879-1828

-Compared to Strawberry Park Hot Springs, Old Town Hot Springs in Steamboat Springs is more accommodating to children.
+Compared to Strawberry Park Hot Springs, Old Town Hot Springs in downtown Steamboat Springs is more accommodating to children.
 It features multiple pools including a shallow kiddie pool.
 From two slides and a climbing wall, kids can also splash into the main hot springs pool.

 🌡️ Temp: 80-103 °F